So you want THE shortcut to instant health after a crazy burnout?

 But, the story is not finished yet.

 I couldn’t accept that becoming successful really meant sacrificing your work-life balance, relationships, and health.
-So, I started researching, I started devouring speech after speech, book after book and then when I almost gave up on achieving that work-life balance with peak productivity.
-I found that speech from Art Williams, a successful entrepreneur that became ridiculously successful because of his work-life balance.
+So, I started researching, I started devouring speech after speech, book after book and then when I almost gave up on achieving that work-life balance that everyone strives for it hit me.
+I found this speech from Art Williams, a successful entrepreneur that became ridiculously successful because of his work-life balance, not despite.
 In that speech, I heard exactly what I was looking for:

-With a new sense of hope about achieving that work-life balance I wanted, I started looking deeper into something called the “biohacking community”.
+With a new sense of hope about achieving that elusive work-life balance I wanted, I started looking deeper into something called the “biohacking community”.
 The first time I heard that name, I wasn’t sure if it was a joke or not.
-Believe me it’s not.
+(Believe me, it’s not.)

-Anyways, I ended up making friends with several biohackers who taught me secret principles that can create a balance between health and wealth, aka shortcut to an efficient work-life balance.
+I ended up making friends with several biohackers who taught me secret principles that can create a balance between health and wealth.
+A shortcut to an effective work-life balance.